10 Reasons to Ditch the Auto-Scrolling Slider on Your Website (Yes, Even in 2026)

 1. They Change Too Fast (or Too Slow)

 People need time to read and decide.
 Auto sliders often switch slides before users even finish processing the content.
-Or worse—they lag and feel broken.
+Or worse-they lag, feeling slow and outdated.

 Instead: Use a strong single hero with a focused CTA and an optional manual carousel if you must show more.